 Foundation T-Mobile partners with UNICEF to expand Early Childhood Development opportunities

-Skopje, the former Yugoslav Republic of Macedonia, 5 March 2013 - Foundation T-Mobile for Macedonia and the United Nations Children’s Fund (UNICEF) today announced a partnership to expand early childhood development services.
+SKOPJE, 5 March 2013 - Foundation T-Mobile for Macedonia and the United Nations Children’s Fund (UNICEF) today announced a partnership to expand early childhood development services.
 The initiative aims to ensure all children have equal opportunities for healthy physical, social, emotional, and cognitive development in the first five years of life.

 Integrating a cash donation and multiple other activities, including a communication campaign, the one year partnership aims to raise awareness about the importance of early childhood development and to open new early childhood development centers in vulnerable communities that need them most.
 This is the first partnership of its kind for both partners, and serves as a model of strategic corporate social responsibility.